 A Concise History of Bulgaria by R.J.
 Crampton.
 Traces Bulgaria's dramatic story from the days when it was the center of a powerful empire, through centuries of Ottoman rule, to the upheavals of the 20th century.

 Crown of Thorns: The Reign of King Boris III of Bulgaria by Stephane Groueff.
 Boris III reigned from 1918 to 1943.
-He was the father of the Bulgaria's last (deposed) king, Simeon, who is now the country's prime minister.
-Available from Alibris.
+He was the father of the Bulgaria's last (deposed) king, Simeon, who later became the country's prime minister.

 In the Shadow of Olympus: The Emergence of Macedon by Eugene N. Borza.
 A history of Macedon.